 I just had surgery and my throat hurts, should I be concerned?

-Your throat hurts after surgery for two reasons.
+Your throat probably hurts after surgery for one of two reasons.

 First, you may be dehydrated, since you weren't allowed to eat or drink before surgery and you are allowed minimal food and fluids after surgery.